John Sherman Cooper: Later service in the Senate

 Cooper voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution, the Voting Rights Act of 1965, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.
+Cooper was one of thirteen Republican senators to vote in favor of Medicare.
+Alongside Jacob Javits (R-NY), Clifford Case (R-NJ), Thomas Kuchel (R-CA), Hugh Scott (R-PA) and Margaret Chase Smith (R-ME), Cooper was supportive of repealing the right-to-work section of the Taft-Hartley Act.